BGI-Plant/OneGenomeRice/README.md

 ## 5. Application Scenarios

-To further illustrate the practical value, extensibility, and potential of Genos, we present two representative application cases.
+To further illustrate the practical value, extensibility, and potential of OGR, we present two representative application cases.

 - **Case 1: [Identification of *indica-japonica* Introgression](applications/1.identification_of_indica-japonica_introgression/README.md)**